jedrichards/node-deployment/README.md

 An example of this script is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-deploy).

 The script above is fairly well commented so I won't go into much detail, but basically this script is simply syncronising the contents of the node app directory (in this case `/var/local/node-apps/proxy-node-app`) with the latest revision of files in the bare Gitolite repo.
-Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Monit.
+Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Upstart.

 You don't have to keep your node apps in `/var/local/node-apps/`, anywhere will likely do, but after some research it seemed like a reasonably sensible location.